sk394/Swadista-Achar/README.md

-# Welcome to Swadista Achar!
+# Swadista Achar!

-This is the md file for the idea project called **Swadista Achar** which is built using React, libraries and node js using Express framework.
+Webapp built using React, to sell pickle.

 # Getting Started with Create React App for EcommerceApp